State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

 \subsection{Frozen coordinates}

 There is an interesting class of constraints.
-When Kline and Koenig investigated the definition of state variable, they cited the following example \cite{Kline57}.
+When Kline and Koenig investigated the definition of state variable, they used the following example \cite{Kline57}.
 The properties of water in a container depend on $T$ and $V$, whereas the elevation $H$ at which the container is held is irrelevant.
 The FRE is expressed by these two coordinates, $(T, V) \equiv \{ X_{j}^{0}\}$.
 However, there is a case that $H$ affects the properties of water.
 In a hydraulic power plant, $H$ is the most important coordinate.
 When the gate of the upper pool is closed, the thermal communication between the top and bottom water is inhibited, and $H$ does not enter the FRE.
 Here, we refer to this silent coordinate as the {\it frozen coordinate} and denote it by adding a caret, $\hat{H}$.
 The FRE is then expressed as $S(\{ X_{j}^{0}\}; \hat{H})$.
 In this case, the role of the constraint is to completely inhibit $\hat{H}$ from varying.
 When the gate is opened, the top water falls into the bottom pool, $H$ begins to vary and becomes a true variable.
 This is the process in which the gravitational potential of the top water is dissipated to the thermal energy of the bottom water.
 Now, we must take $H$ into account in $S$, as $S=S(\{ X_{j}^{0}\}, H)$.

 The silicon crystals used in the electronics industry are most perfect crystals ever obtained.
-Despite this, a disorder due to the random distribution of isotopes lurks behind this perfection.
+Despite this, a disorder due to the random distribution of isotopes lurks behind the structural perfection.
 This random distribution does not contribute to the thermodynamic properties of silicon, and hence the positions of isotopes are frozen coordinates.
 When an isotope enrichment process is investigated, however, the distribution of isotopes becomes a real variable, and hence we have to take them into consideration.
+In sum, a frozen coordinate $\hat{X}$ is such a coordinate that the energy barrier corresponding to $\hat{X}$ is so high that change in $\hat{X}$ is virtually inhibited within the scope in question.

 The above argument shows that the absolute value of entropy makes no sense.
 We can add an arbitrary number of frozen coordinates $\hat{X}_{k}$ without causing any change in the thermodynamic properties of the system,